MountainsToGo/bbm/README.md

 - **Turn on Auto-Zoom** - Click any location in the list to jump right to it on the map
 - **Use Scramble List** - Randomize the order to avoid memorizing alphabetically
-- **Enable Hide Map Text** - Once you know the general area, hide the text for a real challenge
+- **Enable Hide Map Text** - Once you know the general area, hide the text for a real challenge.
+Overlays disappear as you correctly identify each location!
 - **Skip Tricky Ones** - Use the Skip button and come back to difficult locations later
 - **Click Completed Locations** - Click green (completed) items in the list to view where they are
 - **Show Labels** - Turn on labels to see names of completed locations on the map